The Vedic Solution to World Hunger

 Hare Krishna Devi Dasi

-Last November the World Food Summit in Rome tried to figure out how to feed the world’s 840 million chronically hungry people.
-The meeting’s secretary general, Dr. Kay Killingsworth, said that the problem was not insufficient food production but inequitable distribution.
+When the World Food Summit in Rome tried to figure out how to feed the world’s 840 million chronically hungry people, the meeting’s secretary general, Dr. Kay Killingsworth, said that the problem was not insufficient food production but inequitable distribution.
 “The result is that food does not reach the needy.”

 Here are some typical suggestions for solving world hunger: